 If you don’t benefit from the lavish Sapphire Reserve travel benefits, you should definitely own the Chase Sapphire Preferred instead.
 The Sapphire Preferred card is the first travel credit card I recommend to new readers.
 The Sapphire Preferred earns 2 points on travel and dining, has a 25% travel redemption bonus, and the 1:1 point transfers.
 You will also only pay a $95 annual fee (which is waived the first year).

-Chase also offers a second card in the Freedom family that earns 5% back on select rotating purchases, if you can benefit from the select categories.
-The Chase Freedom earns 5% back on rotating quarterly purchase categories.
+Chase also offers a second card in the Freedom family that earns 5% cash back on select rotating purchases, if you can benefit from the select categories.
+The Chase Freedom earns 5% cash back on rotating quarterly purchase categories.
 You might be able to get 5% on groceries for one quarter and at gas stations in another category.
 All non-bonus categories will earn 1% back.

 All that matters is that you own one card each from the Chase Sapphire and Freedom families.
 There are two to choose from in either family, so pick the two that work for your spending and travel habits.